 All businesses today are aiming to become the Xerox of their market segment.
-Just like Xerox and a photocopier machine are often used interchangeably, every business owner would want their brand to also become the product identity in their market segment.
+Just like Xerox and a photocopier machine are often used interchangeably, every business owner would want their brand to also become the product identity in their market segment to drive customer engagement.

 But until they do, they are competing with multiple other businesses with the same end goal in mind.